torch/torch.github.io/docs/00-five-simple-examples.md

 ### Final plot

 We can now plot our graphs.
 A first simple approach is to use `gnuplot.plot(x, y)`.
-Here we preceed it with `gnuplot.figure()` to make sure plots are on different figures.
+Here we precede it with `gnuplot.figure()` to make sure plots are on different figures.

 ```lua
 require 'gnuplot'